Private Investor Networks in the UK

-We looked at Private investor networks in the UK and looked at the ways private investors are receiving investment deals in 2014 and Venture Giant was a name that seemed to keep popping up whilst speaking to private investors - so we decided to review them and look at how Private Investors in the UK can find investment deals that have the golden 5 to 1 ratio and also on how technology has changed the way that Private Investors worldwide look for investment deals to invest in.
+We looked at Private investor networks in the UK and looked at the ways private investors are receiving investment deals in 2014 and Venture Giants was a name that seemed to keep popping up whilst speaking to private investors – so we decided to review them and look at how Private Investors in the UK can find investment deals that have the golden 5 to 1 ratio and also on how technology has changed the way that Private Investors worldwide look for investment deals to invest in.

-We were only allowed to see “snippets” of the proposal on the Venture Giant network.
+We were only allowed to see “snippets” of the proposal on the Venture Giants network.
 After discussing this with them, we found the reason for this was for protection of the ideas that entrepreneurs posted with them which made sense, but was restrictive for us as we were simply looking to review what investment opportunities are available out there to Private Investors in the UK.

-For the purposes of this review we were allowed to browse some of the opportunities and we were pleased to see that we could browse investment opportunities sorted via Sector (58 all in all including mobile apps which according to Venture Giant has the most investment interest), via Regions in the UK, via Return on investment and also by investment amounts.
+For the purposes of this review we were allowed to browse some of the opportunities and we were pleased to see that we could browse investment opportunities sorted via Sector (58 all in all including mobile apps which according to Venture Giants has the most investment interest), via Regions in the UK, via Return on investment and also by investment amounts.

-One point that was particularly useful was that full business plans were not available to view and again we were told this was for security of the entrepreneurs that posted their proposals with Venture Giant.
+One point that was particularly useful was that full business plans were not available to view and again we were told this was for security of the entrepreneurs that posted their proposals with Venture Giants.
 This also made sense to us, and another benefit was that private Investors would then be more open to browsing more investment opportunities whilst being logged in.

-At the time of our last login, there were almost 250 deals being featured on Venture Giant and some of them looked surprisingly promising.
+At the time of our last login, there were almost 250 deals being featured on Venture Giants and some of them looked surprisingly promising.
 All were short and snappy summaries of the proposals, listed with all important growth financials, and also with ‘what’s in it’ for private investors that were getting their skin in the game!

 But the best, came after our logout.
 After entering our investment criteria, we started receiving filtered investment deals via email.
 We had set a modest £25,000 to £100,000 to invest in London based ventures, and in multiple industry sectors including Food and beverage, Mobile Apps, and technology.

 Every day we received easy to read deal flow that matched our criteria perfectly.
-From a Private Investors point of view, it was clear that having Venture Giant as a Deal flow provider made clear sense; they were more visible to entrepreneurs than any single private investor ever could be, unless of course the private investor was part of a Venture Capital Firm and could access these deals internally.
+From a Private Investors point of view, it was clear that having Venture Giants as a Deal flow provider made clear sense; they were more visible to entrepreneurs than any single private investor ever could be, unless of course the private investor was part of a Venture Capital Firm and could access these deals internally.

-Though Venture Giant is free for private investors, their entry and approval to their service is not guaranteed as was told to us emphatically by Venture Giant: ‘We are strict, but fair.
+Though Venture Giants is free for private investors, their entry and approval to their service is not guaranteed as was told to us emphatically by Venture Giants: ‘We are strict, but fair.
 We look at everything from company accounts, directors, shareholders, and liabilities.
 We look through Public records, and even look at voting records.
 We do our utmost to find out who each private investor is, but nothing can beat picking up the phone and having a chat with them.’